nikgraf/graphql-apollo-client-course/README.md

 # graphql-apollo-client-course

+These are the code examples to the free video course [GraphQL Data in React with Apollo Client](https://egghead.io/courses/graphql-data-in-react-with-apollo-client)

-In order to run the client you need to seed the DB and run the server.
+In order to run the client you need to seed the DB and run the server beforehand.

 ```
 cd server